Emergency Funds: How to Prepare for the Unexpected

 Again, the key to using credit for emergencies is to leave it alone unless you have an emergency.

 What if you experience an emergency and don’t have enough to cover it?
 That’s a serious situation, and you must spend only on necessities until the emergency is over.
-Immediately contact your creditors and ask for forbearance – the creditor’s blessing to miss one or more payments.
-Cancel everything you don’t need to earn a living or stay alive.
+Immediately contact your creditors and ask about forbearance options that will let you miss one or more payments or temporarily reduce your payment amount.
+Cancel expenses you don’t need to earn a living or stay alive.

 If the emergency is long-term, you may require professional help to manage, settle, or discharge your debt.